I know why people search “Why I Left eXp Realty” so often.

 Since any agent at eXp Realty can act as a sponsor, you could be paired with someone you don’t jive with.

-While this isn’t automatically a bad thing, some agents may be oblivious to the benefits they could be reaping.
+While this isn’t automatically bad, some agents may be oblivious to the benefits they could reap.

 You can’t expect much assistance in expanding your revenue-sharing network from your eXp sponsor if they have no plans to do so themselves!

-You should also consider what you can gain from a sponsor that you don’t currently have, as every sponsor has something different to offer.
+It would be best to consider what you can gain from a sponsor you don’t currently have, as every sponsor has something different.

-Many eXp agents with an interest in investing provide their sponsored agents with investment training and coaching.
+Many eXp agents interested in investing provide their sponsored agents with investment training and coaching.

 Others who have mastered social media marketing provide them with the tools, templates, and resources they’ve found most helpful.

-There is a higher chance of improving and expanding your business and meeting your goals more quickly if they are aligned with your sponsor’s.
+There is a higher chance of improving and expanding your business and meeting your goals more quickly if they align with your sponsor.

 Plus, changing your sponsor is a tedious endeavor.